 Book Prize

-The prize for the best book published in 2024 by a member of PCCBS will be awarded at the annual meeting in 2025.
+The prize for the best book published in 2025 and 2026 by a member of PCCBS will be awarded at the annual meeting in 2027.
 Authors, publishers, and other interested persons may make nominations.
-The book prize submission deadline is February 15, 2025.
+The book prize submission deadline is TBD.
 The books are judged by a three-person committee composed of PCCBS members.

 Winners